-Alan Gregory's collection of the Red-banded Hairstreak (Calycopis cecrops) at Conyngham, PA (near Hazleton in Luzerne County, Ridge and Valley Province) is the northernmost extent this migratory species has been found in Pennsylvania.
-Before 1999, the Red-banded Hairstreak was rare in southeastern Pennsylvania above the Fall Line (e.g. outside of the coastal plain).
+The following paragraph is summarized from an email correspondence from David Wright of August 22, 2000, and provides more insight into the expansion of the redbanded hairstreak into Pennsylvania: Alan Gregory's collection of the red-banded hairstreak at Conyngham, Pennsylvania (near Hazleton in Luzerne County, Ridge and Valley Province) is the northernmost extent this migratory species has been found in Pennsylvania.
+Before 1999, the red-banded hairstreak was rare in southeastern Pennsylvania above the Fall Line (e.g., outside of the coastal plain).
 Philadelphia and southward usually would get a straggler or two in late summer/fall.
-In May of 1999 David Wright starting seeing Redbanded Hairstreaks in Lansdale (a northern suburb of Philadelphia in Montgomery County, Piedmont Province).
+In May 1999, David Wright started seeing red-banded hairstreaks in Lansdale (a northern suburb of Philadelphia in Montgomery County, Piedmont Province).
 Wright saw them throughout the summer until the last specimen was found on September 15.
 The winter of 1999 was relatively mild and the year 2000 spring populations were well stocked with progeny from the previous year's recruitment.
 The push northward is apparently underway.
-Interestingly, the famous old collector, Max Rothke of Scranton (Luzerne Co.), never caught a Red-banded Hairstreak in 30 years of collecting.
+Interestingly, the famous old collector, Max Rothke of Scranton (Luzerne Co.), never caught a red-banded hairstreak in 30 years of collecting.
 Identifications by experienced butterfly watchers and collectors are reliable, there are no 'look-alike' species in the north-east and it is not part of a cryptic species complex.